 The Duke of Zill

 - The Faceless: With the exception of a brief glimpse of his original human form, we don't see his face at all in the movie, which is completely hidden by his glass helmet-fishbowl thing.
-Strangely, one trailer for the form showed that his eyes were original meant to be visible, but this didn't make it into the final film for some strange reason.
+Strangely, one trailer for the form showed that his eyes were originally meant to be visible, but this didn't make it into the final film for reasons unknown.

 - Freudian Excuse: Was possibly driven insane by the accident that left him permanently trapped inside a life support suit.

 - Gass Hole: Toxic gas is constantly streaming out of his helmet

 - Knight of Cerebus: He and his army of cylinders were a far darker and greater threat than anything Felix had faced up to that point.

 - Ominous Opera Cape: I dunno, this Zil guy looks suspicious somehow.

 - Pragmatic Villainy: Most of his subjects in The Land of Zill seem quite happy under his rule, he provides them with fun and entertainment and states that they can do whatever they want—as long as they remember who the boss is.

 - Sequel Hook: Upon his defeat in the film, he disappears and says "I'll be back."
 Fortunately, Princess Oriana closed the Dimensporter "for good" out of fear he'll invade Earth, making it unlikely he'll ever return.

 - Villain with Good Publicity: All the creatures in The Land of Zill worship him, because they believe he is a god.